 Here are excellent walks in Brisbane Water National Park close to Ettalong:

 Walk up and over the headland from Pearl Beach to Patonga (6 km return).

 Walk to Mount Ettalong Lookout – takes only 10 minutes through a path in the bush.

 To get to Mount Ettalong Lookout, drive along Mount Ettalong Road toward Pearl Beach.
 Once you've driven past Umina, you'll start driving up a windy road to the top of a headland.
 Look for the car park on the left when the road straightens.

 Umina is the closest beach to Ettalong.
 It's patrolled and the waves are small.
 It’s a top place to learn to surf.

-A good cafe is Jasmine Greens next to the playground.
+A good cafe next to the playground is Jasmine Greens.

-There are a number of great cafes and restaurants, which is very surprising for such a small regional town.
-You can find most multicultural food…
+There are many fantastic cafes and restaurants, which is surprising for such a small regional town.
+You can find a wide range of multicultural foods.

-The Box on the Water ($$$) is a modern Australian restaurant located on the waterfront right beside playgrounds.
+The BOX on the Water is a modern Australian restaurant on the waterfront.
 Breakfast, lunch or dinner depending on the day; 02 4339 3369; The Esplanade corner Beach St.

-Safran ($$$) is an award winning modern Turkish restaurant.
+Safran is an award-winning modern Turkish restaurant where you can share Meze (small dishes).
 It may well be the highlight of your day.
-You can share Meze (small dishes).
 Book a table outside if the temperature allows.
-Dinner & lunch on Sat; 02 4342 7030; 81/189 Ocean View Rd, Ettalong Markets Tourist Resort.
+Open Wed-Sat; 02 4342 7030; 81/189 Ocean View Rd.